gurl core

 Secondary Research

 To define the problem, I began with a literature review examining how media, technology, and beauty trends influence self-esteem in tween girls.
 I analyzed academic journals, existing media literacy curricula, and case studies on the effects of media manipulation.
-This helped identify key gaps in current education models and informed the strategic foundation for gurl core’s framework.

 Primary Research